Last revised: October 14, 2023

 · EMD GP30 #99: Originally of Baltimore & Ohio Railroad heritage as #6973.

-weather, the Branson Scenic Railway operates a much longer tourist schedule than similar excursion trains running between early March and early December each year.
+Because of Arkansas's more southerly location and more suitable weather, the Branson Scenic Railway operates a much longer tourist schedule than similar excursion trains running between early March and early December each year.

-between November and mid-December the railroad runs a limited schedule as it plays host to the official Polar Express.
+Of note, between November and mid-December the railroad runs a limited schedule as it plays host to the official Polar Express.

-registered Polar Express.
+Various tourist railroads around the country offer a version of this train around the country but only a handful feature the actual, registered Polar Express.
 It is quite an experience as host railroads treat kids to an official reading of the book, treats, singing, and plenty more.

 When boarding the train visitors do so from the restored Iron Mountain Railroad depot in Branson that dates back to around 1905.

 While you can purchase your tickets there and the railroad uses the building for administrative purposes it also houses a small gift shop as well.